JumjieYang/FindExamDate/README.md

 # FindExamDate
-# This tool is to help to find your exam date without opening your
+This tool is to help to find your exam date at McGill University without opening your browser

-# browser
+Since the script is writing by Python3, you may need to install Python3 on your machine

-# To use it, First install a library called tabula-py
+After installing Python, in order to use it, first install a library called tabula-py

-# if you are using python3

-# type the following in your terminal
+you can install through pip:

-# pip3 install tabula-py
+pip3 install tabula-py